 A few Northern Fulmars are seen, and their numbers increase late in the season.
 Parasitic and Pomarine Jaegers are regularly seen from whale-watch boats, and a Long-tailed Jaeger is spotted in most years.
 Great and South Polar Skuas are seen sporadically, and seem to be on the increase.
 All of the local alcid species are possible, especially in post-breeding dispersal.

 Currently, the number of boat tours for pelagic birding in Maine is increasing.
 Maine Audubon offers the largest tour in autumn.
 Its annual trip on the Bar Harbor Whale Watch boats from Bar Harbor attracts birders from all over the world.
 In 2007, Maine Audubon began organizing additional trips to Matinicus Rock.
 Check the Event Schedule at Maine Audubon or call 207-781-2330.

 Interestingly, Northern Gannets, Black-legged Kittiwakes, Great and Sooty Shearwaters, Razorbills, and Common Murres are often seen from the Grand Manan ferry.

-The Ada C. Lore in Eastport is a unique windjammer that sails out to the feeding grounds of Finback and Minke Whales just beyond East Quoddy Lighthouse.
+Eastport Windjammersin Eastport features the vessel Pier Pressure, which sails out to the feeding grounds of Humpback, Fin and Minke Whales just beyond East Quoddy Lighthouse.
 In later summer, expect to sail through thousands of Bonaparte's Gulls, Black-legged Kittiwakes, and rafts of seabirds feeding on the same abundance that attracts the whales.